-Bedtime reading is always a great way to help your toddler wind down, but creating your very own Beddy-Bye book can be even more fun..and also a tricky way to reduce bedtime resistance.
+Bedtime reading is always a great way to help your toddler wind down.
+Creating your very own Beddy-Bye book could be just the trick to reducing bedtime resistance.

 Here’s how to make one: